JOEMan90/EntityFramework.Docs/entity-framework/core/performance/efficient-querying.md

 ## Asynchronous programming

-As a general rule, in order for your application to be scalable, it's important to always use asynchronous APIs rather than synchronous one (e.g. <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync> rather than <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges>).
+As a general rule, in order for your application to be scalable, it's important to always use asynchronous APIs rather than synchronous one (e.g. <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync%2A> rather than <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A>).
 Synchronous APIs block the thread for the duration of database I/O, increasing the need for threads and the number of thread context switches that must occur.

-For more information, see the page on [async programming](core/miscellaneous/async).
+For more information, see the page on [async programming](xref:core/miscellaneous/async).

 > [!WARNING]
 > Avoid mixing synchronous and asynchronous code in the same application - it's very easy to inadvertently trigger subtle thread-pool starvation issues.